XiansAiPlatform/XiansAi.Website/docs/1-getting-started/3-activity-flow.md

 }
 ```

-## Activity UserActivity

-- Extend the `BaseActivity` class to create an activity.
-- Implement the activity interface.
+### 2. Implement the User Activity

+Create an activity to fetch user information:

 `> UserActivity.cs`